JBL Clip 4 vs Go 3: Which Is The Better Buy?

 Both speakers have their benefits and drawbacks with audio.
 The Go 3 has better dynamics and can get slightly louder, while the Clip 4 has deeper bass and better soundstage performance.

-The Clip 4 has a little more power than the Go 3, with a maximum output of 5W compared to 4.5W.
-Additionally, the Clip 4 has a slightly wider frequency response range of 100Hz – 20kHz, while the Go 3 offers 110Hz – 20kHz.
+The Clip 4 has a little more power than the Go 3, but both can only fill a small room with sound, or cater to a relatively small group of friends.
+The Clip 4 also has a slightly wider frequency response range which gives it more thump in the deep lows.
 Despite these two speakers being fairly similar, there are a couple of distinct differences in the audio.

 Bass